tcort/adif-notes/results/README.md

 * **Test 14:** 🟡 DO6JJ name transcoded to "Jorg". 🟡 EA7GXD QTH transcoded to "Malaga".
 ZP5DA QTH transcoded to "Asuncion"

 Exports:
 * ADIF Export: encoded as ISO-8859-1, with field counts in bytes, one space between fields, CRLF between records.
+"Mojibake" preserved on export.

 Notes: Import functionality has an option for "non-compliant ADIF", but it does not seem to make any difference in these results.